Performance to price ratio. The higher, the better.

 |GPU code name||GM200|

-Tesla M40's general performance parameters such as number of shaders, GPU base clock, manufacturing process, texturing and calculation speed.
+Tesla M40's specs such as number of shaders, GPU base clock, manufacturing process, texturing and calculation speed.
 These parameters indirectly speak of Tesla M40's performance, but for precise assessment you have to consider its benchmark and gaming test results.

 |Core clock speed||948 MHz||of 2610 (Radeon RX 6500 XT)|